peterthomassen/draft-ietf-dnsop-generalized-notify/draft-ietf-dnsop-generalized-notify.md

 the lookup process be ignorant of the details of the parent-side relationships (e.g., whether there is a registrar or not).
 This is addressed by parameterizing the lookup with the name of the child.
-The parent may then (optionally) announce the notification endpoint in a delegation-specific way, that is, at a child-specific name.
+The parent operator may then (optionally) announce the notification endpoint in a delegation-specific way, by publishing it at a child-specific name.
 (A catch-all endpoint may be indicated by wildcarding.)

-The solution proposed here is thus for the parent to publish the address where it listens for notifications, in a child-specific way (see
-{{signaling}}).
-Potential senders, knowing the name of the parent zone, can then simply look up that information (see {{discovery}}).
+The solution proposed here is thus for the parent operator to publish the address where someone listens for notifications, in a child-specific way (see {{signaling}}).
+Potential senders can easily determine the name of the parent and then look up that information (see {{discovery}}).

 ## Requirements Notation